pnhuy/minima/_posts/2021-05-28-Introduction-to-Linear-Algebra.md

 <div class="definition"><strong>Linear Independence</strong>
 An set of vectors $\{ v_1, \dots , v_p \} \in \mathbb{R}^n$ is said to be <strong>linearly independent</strong> if the vector equation
 $$ x_1 v_1 + x_2 v_2 + \dots + x_p v_p = 0 $$
-has only the trivial solution. \newline
+has only the trivial solution. <br>
 The set $\{ v_1, \dots , v_p \} $ is said to be <strong>linearly dependent</strong> if there exist weights $c_1, \dots , c_p$, not all zero, such that
 $$ c_1 v_1 + c_2 v_2 + \dots + c_p v_p = 0 $$
 </div>